How to Get Medical Marijuana Cards in Illinois

 It’s kind of a mix.
 States like Colorado originally allowed telemedicine in cannabis, unfortunately, that was abused by some physicians who essentially ran a script mill – getting patients in and out and collecting their buck.
 Those types of businesses put a bad taste in legislature’s mouths.
 Other states are just have outdated laws like Florida for example which has an old law that should eventually be changed. – Rob Tankson

-If you wonder how to get a medical marijuana card in Illinois, the options are endless.
+There are many ways you can get a medical cannabis card in Illinois.
 You can have multiple benefits if you are a patient with a certain condition that can be treated with medical marijuana.
 At the same time, you can get cheaper prices, a better variety of the seeds and more effective in-person experience with your physician.
-Let’s see how to get a medical marijuana card in Illinois and start consuming marijuana as part of your medical treatment.
+Let’s see how you can get a marijuana card in Illinois and start consuming marijuana as part of your medical treatment.

-What Are the Requirements For Getting a Medical Marijuana Card in Illinois?
+What Are the Requirements For Getting a Medical Marijuana Card?

 As from August 2013, the cultivation, use, and sale of medical pot have been legal for residents of Illinois.
 Medical patients can use marijuana for treating different medical conditions, but they still need to obtain a medical marijuana card for legal use of cannabis for medical purposes.